robb-j/sketch-svg-spritesheet/README.md

 #### Babel

-To customize Babel, you have two options:
+To customise Babel, you have two options:

 - You may create a [`.babelrc`](https://babeljs.io/docs/usage/babelrc) file in your project's root directory.
 Any settings you define here will overwrite matching config-keys within skpm preset.
 For example, if you pass a "presets" object, it will replace & reset all Babel presets that skpm defaults to.